-- Children are taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum.
-This may include covering relevant issues through personal, social, health and economic education (PSHE), SRE, and British Values. - From Sept 2020 Relationships Education is compulsory in all Primary Schools.
-Statutory Guidance: relationships education, relationships and sex education and health education.
-Will need to say something here about what you are doing or planning to do
+- Children are taught about safeguarding, including online safety, through teaching and learning opportunities, as part of providing a broad and balanced curriculum.
+This may include covering relevant issues through personal, social, health and economic education (PSHE), SRE, and British Values. - Our PSHE/SRE curriculums consist of a planned programme of learning where the children acquire the knowledge, understanding and skills that they need to keep themselves healthy and safe. - From Sept 2020 Relationships Education is compulsory in all Primary Schools.
+Statutory Guidance: relationships education, relationships and sex education and health education. - Our PSHE/RSE curriculums have been designed in consultation and are reflective of our individual school communities.
+Our curriculums are delivered within our schools from years 1 to year 6 and are predominantly part of our Personal, Social, Health & Economic (PSHE) education programme of study. - As a trust, we define RSE as lifelong learning about personal, physical, moral and emotional development.
+The policies for RSE and Safeguarding complement each other as they are integral in the teaching of RSE and in keeping children safe.